jmhossain/gitops-workshop-guide/mq/README.md

 6. Switch to your assigned Openshift cluster on IBM cloud.
 ![openshift_cluster](images/openshift-cluster.png "Screenshot of Openshift Cluster on IBM cloud")

-Launch the "OpenShift Web Console".
-From the dropdown menu on the upper right corner of the OpenShift web console, find and click `Copy login command`.
+Launch the **OpenShift Web Console**.
+From the dropdown menu on the upper right corner of the OpenShift web console, select `Copy login command`.

 ![openshift_web_console](images/openshift-web-console.png "Screenshot of Openshift Web Console")

-You should be redirected to a nearly blank page containing a link that says "Display Token".
-Once you click on "Display Token", you will be able to see your OpenShift API token as well as the login command for logging into your Openshift cluster on the shell.
+You should be redirected to a nearly blank page containing a link that says `Display Token`.
+Once you click on `Display Token`, you will be able to see your OpenShift API token as well as the login command for logging into your Openshift cluster on the shell.
 Copy and paste the line that starts with `oc login` in your IBM Cloud shell.

 7. Check the spreadsheet provided prior to this workshop for the link to your assigned Argo CD instance.
 The spreadsheet should also contain the credentials needed for you to login to the ArgoCD instance as admin.
 Once you have logged in, verify that you have the `infra` and `services` Argo CD applications: